Twittering Birds Never Fly

 Twittering Birds Never Fly (囀る鳥は羽ばたかない, Saezuru Tori wa Habatakanai) is a Japanese manga series written and illustrated by Kou Yoneda.
 A sequel to Yoneda's previous one-shot stories Don't Stay Gold (2008) and Though They Drift, They Do Not Sink, But Nor Do They Sing (2009), it has been serialized in the boys' love (BL) manga magazine ihr HertZ, formerly known as HertZ, since August 2011.
 The manga was adapted into an anime film trilogy produced by Blue Lynx and animated by Grizzly beginning in 2020.
 It also inspired an original animation DVD (OAD) adaptation of Don't Stay Gold and an ongoing audio drama produced by Frontier Works.

 Synopsis

 The series follows Yashiro, a young, high-ranking yakuza boss and president of a front corporation.
 He is assigned a new bodyguard, Chikara Doumeki, who discovers that his employer is a hypersexual masochist.
 Yashiro develops an attraction to Doumeki, who rejects his advances.
-Yashiro later discovers that Doumeki is impotent and pursues a sadomasochistic relationship with him.
+Yashiro later discovers that Doumeki is impotent.
+The two slowly fall in love, but must fight through their own trauma and the hyper-masculine yakuza world if they hope to be together.